slackhq/slack-api-docs/page_attachments.md

 ## Attachment structure

-Messages can have zero of more attachments, defined as an array.
+Messages can have zero or more attachments, defined as an array.
 Each hash in that array will contain multiple properties:

 	{
 		"fallback": "Required text summary of the attachment that is shown by clients that understand attachments